UBC-MDS/ds-toolbox/chapters/en/slides/module3/module3_03.md

 In this section will discuss the first step.

-Making a commit at the same time a two step process where you first add the changes to the staging area and then commit them, which saves the differences between
+Making a commit is at the same time a two step process where you first add the changes to the staging area and then commit them, which saves the differences between